xxao/pero/README.md

 ### Using glyphs and dynamic properties

 Similar to [d3js](https://d3js.org>) JavaScript library, most of the properties of pre-build *pero.Glyphs* objects can be specified as a function, to which given data source is automatically provided.
-Together with *scales* (and maybe the *pero.Axis)* this can be used to make simple plots easily.
+Together with *pero.scales* (and maybe the *pero.Axis)* this can be used to make simple plots easily.

 ```python